Recent News and Ideas from

 https://booklocker.com/books/13191.html

-Get some info from a regarded source and hope you will STAY SAFE AND HAPPY IN SPRING AND BEYOND.
+Get some info from a regarded source and hope you will STAY SAFE AND HAPPY IN THIS YEAR AND 2026.

-Sign up for the newsletter if you haven’t already, on this page at the bottom or the contact page!
+Sign up for the newsletter if you haven’t already, as I am working on a health PDF on humor and some other tips you can carry into the new year on this page, so see at the bottom or the contact page!
 Thanx!

-See my excerpt on “space” on the Writer News/Ideas page!
-And there is a blog below on growing your veggies!
+See my book excerpt on “space” or “food” on the Writer News/Ideas page!
+And there is a blog below on curious looking squirrels and mussels and more to click on, so go ahead!

 D. J. Mathews is an author or coauthor of 4 books and working on others.
 She is also a freelance writer, blogger, product reviewer, and proud mother.
 She taught logic and writing for several years at Radford University.
 She is a Master Naturalist.
 See her humorous rants at https://medium.com/@djmathews or buy her a digital coffee for her writing or pics at https://ko-fi.com/naturelover2